pgonzalezalv/lingi2401-report/report.md

 * confirm my email address;
 * and it works, finally!

 I have found the problem I had the other day with the repo.
 I thought I had Android SDK installed on my system, but it wasn't...!
-Now it is working...
-Let's finally test the app a bit.
+Now it seems to work..
+Let's hopefully test the app a bit.

 ## 2018-12-10 ##